Human Immunodeficiency Virus (HIV)

-Yes, it is possible for either partner to become infected with HIV through performing or receiving oral sex.
+It is possible for either partner to become infected with HIV through performing or receiving oral sex.
 There have been a few cases of HIV transmission from performing oral sex on a person infected with HIV.

-If the person performing oral sex has HIV, blood from their mouth may enter the body of the person receiving oral sex through
+If the person performing oral sex has HIV, blood from their mouth may enter the body of the person receiving oral sex through:

-- the lining of the urethra (the opening at the tip of the penis);
+- The lining of the urethra (the opening at the tip of the penis)

-- the lining of the vagina or cervix;
+- The lining of the vagina or cervix

-- the lining of the anus; or
+- The lining of the anus

-- directly into the body through small cuts or open sores.
+- Directly into the body through small cuts or open sores.

-The risk of HIV transmission increases if the person performing oral sex
+The risk of HIV transmission increases if the person performing oral sex:

-If you choose to perform oral sex, and your partner is male,
+If you choose to perform oral sex and your partner is male:

-- if you or your partner is allergic to latex, plastic (polyurethane) condoms can be used.
+- If you or your partner is allergic to latex, plastic (polyurethane) condoms can be used.

-If you choose to have oral sex, and your partner is female,
+If you choose to have oral sex, and your partner is female:

-- use a latex barrier (such as a natural rubber latex sheet, a dental dam or a cut-open condom that makes a square) between your mouth and the vagina.
+- Use a latex barrier (such as a natural rubber latex sheet, a dental dam, or a cut-open condom that makes a square) between your mouth and the vagina.
 A latex barrier such as a dental dam reduces the risk of blood or vaginal fluids entering your mouth.

-- Plastic food wrap also can be used as a barrier.
+- Plastic food wrap can also be used as a barrier.

-- Use a latex barrier (such as a natural rubber latex sheet, a dental dam or a cut-open condom that makes a square) between your mouth and the anus.
+- Use a latex barrier (such as a natural rubber latex sheet, a dental dam, or a cut-open condom that makes a square) between your mouth and the anus.
 Plastic food wrap also can be used as a barrier.

 Back to top

-HIV/AIDS Prevention.
-CDC National Prevention Information Network.
+HIV/AIDS Prevention, CDC National Prevention Information Network.

-HIV Timeline Kaiser Family Foundation.
+HIV Timeline, Kaiser Family Foundation.

-National Center for Infectious Diseases.
+HIV/AIDS, Centers for Disease Control and Prevention: National Center for Infectious Diseases.